MicrosoftDocs/customer-insights/ci-docs/permissions.md

 ## View current permissions

 Go to **Admin** > **Security** and select the **Users** tab to view the list of users and their role assignments that are currently active.
-You can sort the list of users by any column or use the search box to find the user you want.
+You can sort the list of users by any column or use the search box to find a particular user.

 ## Manage current users